-Industry: Healthcare

-Roles: Phlebotomy technician - Level 4

-Individuals in this job need to draw quality blood samples from patients and prepare those specimens for medical testing.

-Skill Descriptor in NOS Mapped to CEFR levels - proficiency level required Actual use in workplace as tested by researchers Listening and speaking in English Identify characteristics of effective communication Demonstrate effective communication techniques Distinguish between patterns of communication when communicating with patients of all ages, supervisors, and peers/co-workers Discuss requirements with colleagues Interact with a supervisor if required B2 Can communicate spontaneously and fluently on most issues, including non-routine and complex ones, without strain and without needing to revert to the mother tongue.
+Industry: He Industry: Healthcare Roles: Phleboto my technician - Level 4 Individuals in this s job need to draw quality blood samples from patients and prepare those sp ecimens for medical testing Skill Skill Descriptor in NOS Mapped to CEFR levels - Actual use in workplace as tested proficiency level required researchers Listening and speaking in English Identify characteristics of effective communication Demonstrate effective communication techniques Distinguish between patterns of communication when communicating with patients of all ages, supervisors, and peers/co-workers Discuss requirements with colleagues Interact with a supervisor if required Can communicate spontaneously and fluently on most issues, including non-routine and complex ones, without strain and without needing to revert to the mother tongue.
 Use of English in the healthcare industry at this level depends heavily on where the technician is working - while visiting Odisha it was found that healthcare workers predominantly use local language and don't need to use English at all.